matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 3) How Do You Create and Manage Resources in Kubernetes Using 'kubectl'?
 Answer: Resources in Kubernetes can be created using 'kubectl' by applying YAML or JSON configuration files.
 Commands like kubectl create, apply, delete, and edit are used to manage these resources.
-For example, 'kubectl apply -f deployment.yaml' would create or update resources defined in deployment.yaml.
+For example, 'kubectl apply -f deployment.yaml' would create or update resources defined in 'deployment.yaml'.

-4) Explain How to Use kubectl for Debugging Pods and Services.
+4) Explain How to Use kubectl for Debugging Pods and Services?
 Answer: kubectl provides various commands for debugging, such as:
 a) 'kubectl logs', to retrieve logs from a container in a Pod.
 b) 'kubectl describe', to see detailed information about resources.
 c) 'kubectl exec', to execute commands inside a container.
 d) 'kubectl get', to list resources and check their status.
 These commands help diagnose issues and understand the state of the cluster.

-5) Describe the Canary Deployment Pattern in Kubernetes.
+5) Describe the Canary Deployment Pattern in Kubernetes?
 Answer: Canary deployment involves rolling out a new version of an application gradually to a subset of users to ensure stability before a full rollout.
 In Kubernetes, this can be achieved by deploying a new version of the application (canary version) and slowly routing a small percentage of traffic to it.
 Based on the feedback and performance, the traffic is gradually increased until the canary version is serving all the traffic.

-NEW SECTION - INTERVIEW 5
+NEW SECTION - INTERVIEW 5.

 1) What is a Kubernetes Job and What is its Purpose?
 Answer: A Kubernetes Job is a resource used to manage a task that runs to completion, as opposed to long-running services.
 It is used for tasks like batch processing, data analysis, or batch computation that need to run once and complete successfully.
 Kubernetes ensures that a Job runs until the specified number of completions is achieved.